Catholic Sport Camp FAQs

-We have invited multiple professionals to join our camp this summer and will be releasing names throughout the months leading up to the camp.
-The post season will dictate many of our camp's professionals' schedules.
+We invite multiple professionals to join our camps each summer and will be releasing names throughout the months leading up to the camps.
+The busy off-seasons for the athletes will dictate many of our camp's professionals' schedules.
 Thank you for your patience on this.

 What is the camper age range?